“There are two ‘i’s’ in Fundraising – they should stand for inspiration and innovation, not imitation and irritation.”Ken Burnett

 Unfortunately, this does not always translate into results.
 There are still unsuccessful fundraisers that have poor attendance, which raises less money, and so on.

 One of the biggest reasons why fundraisers fail is because they are not planned properly.
 It could be that the stakeholders did not target the right audience, or they did not promote the event sufficiently.

 Whatever be the case, without meticulous planning a fundraiser is bound to fail.
 This fundraising event planning template can help you there.

-We will look at the various steps that can help make your fundraiser successful.
+We will look at the various steps that can help make your nonprofit fundraising efforts successful.

 - Step 1:- Setup (4-6 Months before the event)